zweisiedler/ansible-adduser/README.md

-# ansible-adduser
+# ansible-useradd
-useradd script for ansible
+useradd roles for ansible